 The new way of working is revolutionary for the pricing of traditional tailoring.
 The cost of sewing a two-piece suit two years ago, when everything was sewn in Stockholm, was SEK 36,000, while the price today instead starts at SEK 13,000.

 “Basically, we sew the same suit.
 We create patterns and make measurements in Stockholm but rent out time-consuming work, which creates price advantages.
-It’s still the same culture and expertise in the craft, but we work in a more modern way which benefits the customer through lower prices,” says Joakim Hartzell.
+It’s still the same culture and expertise in the craft, but we work in a more modern way that benefits the customer through lower prices,” says Joakim Hartzell.

 He points out that there are further essential prerequisites for being able to re-create the brand and to restore tailoring as a commercially viable craft.
 There is a tremendous romance within the tailoring industry and a keen interest in classic clothing and fabrics.